 Isn’t that going to be tricky with a 1.5-litre three-cylinder engine?

-It’s true, the big headline change in the new Fiesta ST is the switch from the 1.6-litre four-cylinder to a 1.5 triple, but this brand new engine is based on Ford’s award winning 1.0-litre Ecoboost, a work of internal-combustion magic.
+It’s true, the big headline change in the new Fiesta ST is the switch from the 1.6-litre four-cylinder to a 1.5 triple, but this brand-new engine is based on Ford’s award winning 1.0-litre Ecoboost; a work of internal-combustion magic.
 The new ST’s power unit is fruity, fizzy and full of personality, and somehow – out of just three cylinders – Ford has extracted a remarkable 200bhp and 214lb ft from it.

-There is no overboost this time, so that is peak power, but given this remains a little lightweight hatchback (the 3-door’s kerb weight is just 1262kg) that is more than enough power to make the ST a rapid car: Ford suggests 0-62mph time is 6.5 seconds, marginally down on the ST200 (6.7 seconds).
+There is no overboost this time, so that is peak power, but given this remains a little lightweight hatchback (the 3-door’s kerb weight is just 1262kg) that is more than enough power to make the ST a rapid car: Ford suggests 0-62mph time is 6.5 seconds, marginally quicker than the ST200 (6.7 seconds).
 Top speed is 144mph.
 Best of all it revs so willingly and makes a better noise than the old engine.

 Ford has also introduced cylinder cut-off – a first for a triple – so when you’re cruising with revs below 4500rpm, the engine becomes a 1.0-litre twin, improving fuel efficiency by a claimed 6 per cent.
-I don’t know whether I experienced a cylinder cut while out testing – if I did, it was seamless, though in truth I probably didn’t, because I had the throttle mashed to the floor the whole time.

 Totally.
 Under the surface, Ford has made all sorts of mechanical adjustments and improvements over the outgoing model; but behind the wheel, where it counts, it’s an even sharper, more effervescent experience than before.